 On the other hand, you could sell software, or a plugin, or a widget or an app you developed, or you could just drive traffic to your website, and resell software someone else spent millions of dollars to build.
 Moto here is, if you can’t beat them, join them.

 - Some people are good at building, and some are good at investing.
-Some people like to build, some people like to invest.
+Others just like the process of building, while others are more excited about investing.
 Some people read books about building, coding and designing, some people read books about financing and investing.

 - Building a website takes a lot of time and effort before you start getting any ROI.
 If you buy a website, you start getting returns the very next day.

 - I will say this, there is a time, where I would pick building a new website from scratch.
-Sometimes, you want to get into a certain niche, and you have a limited budget, but you can’t find a website that’s for sale.
+Sometimes, you want to get into a certain niche, or you have a limited budget, but you can’t find a website that’s for sale.
 Months go by, and no one is selling.
-Then it could be a good idea to just build a website, and get into that hot niche you are craving.
+Then it could be a good idea to just build a website, and get into that hot niche you are craving, and do it fast.

 - Naturally, if you don’t have any money to invest, then you have to build a website from scratch.
 That’s where you should start.
 Besides, it will be a great learning experience later when you are managing your websites.